Asymptotic analysis of the finite predictor for fractional Gaussian noise: Proof of Theorem

 Define the square Vandermonde matrix of size $q+2$

 and the vectors in $\mathbb C^{q+2}$

 Then systems \eqref{asys} and \eqref{bsys} can be rewritten concisely as

-Since we assumed that all $\zeta_j$'s in \eqref{vand} are distinct, the matrix $V$ is invertible and hence the systems \eqref{sysab} have unique solutions for all sufficiently large $n$.
+Since we assumed that all $\zeta _{j}$'s in \eqref{vand} are distinct, see Remark \ref{rem:3}, the matrix $V$ is invertible and hence the systems in \eqref{sysab} have unique solutions for all sufficiently large $n$.
 Recall that for any invertible matrix $A$ and any square matrix $B$,